Social security contributions

 National Pension (NP)

-Starting 1 July 2017, national pension contribution is capped at a monthly salary of KRW 4,490,000 and the maximum monthly pension contribution to be paid by an employee is KRW 202,050.
+National pension contribution is capped at a monthly salary of KRW 4,680,000, and the maximum monthly pension contribution to be paid by an employee is KRW 210,600 (subject to change every July) for the period from July 2018 to June 2019.

 Foreigners working in Korea are required to contribute to the NP scheme unless there is a social security agreement between Korea and their home country and the individual remains under the home country social security scheme (see Social security agreements under the Foreign tax relief and Tax treaties section for more information).